AlexaH88/pianotes/README.md

 ### ***Making a Local Clone***

-1. Log in to GitHub and locate the [PiaNotes GamePedia GitHub Repository](https://github.com/AlexaH88/pianotes)
+1. Log in to GitHub and locate the [PiaNotes GitHub Repository](https://github.com/AlexaH88/pianotes)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash